mlammens/sdm-uncertainty-notes/annotated-bib.md

 Zurell, D., Franklin, J., König, C., Bouchet, P. J., Dormann, C. F., Elith, J., Fandos, G., Feng, X., Guillera‐Arroita, G., Guisan, A., Lahoz‐Monfort, J. J., Leitão, P. J., Park, D. S., Peterson, A. T., Rapacciuolo, G., Schmatz, D. R., Schröder, B., Serra‐Diaz, J. M., Thuiller, W., … Merow, C. (2020).
 A standard protocol for reporting species distribution models.
 Ecography, ecog.04960. https://doi.org/10.1111/ecog.04960

+* This is the ODMAP paper, or the paper the introduces the ODMAP procedure.
+* The authors include "Uncertainty quantification" as one of the sections of ODMAP to be filled out, but they do not necessarily provide any suggested ways / best practices to consider or incorporate uncertainty into SDMs.
+* Interestingly, they cite Beale and Lennon 2012 as evidence that there are tools for dealing with uncertainty, but this was not me read on the Beale and Lennon paper.
+As I say above, I thought they did a great job at pointing out the different sources of uncertainty, but not necessarily in identifying how to quantify them.